learnbyexample/curated_resources/books_movies_tvshows/books.md

 * Jonathan Strange & Mr Norrell
 * Dragonriders of Pern
 * Discworld
-    * Have read only **Mort** so far, but easy to recommend the whole series based on it
 * Dawn of Wonder
 * The Golem and the Jinni
 * Night Angel trilogy